 Our Consumer Resources section is designed to offer assistance to the public in learning about addiction and when seeking treatment.
-The National Association is continually developing our resources and we ask that you check back for updates.

 Addiction is a disease that impacts society on multiple levels.
 Whether directly or indirectly, every community and every family is affected.